 They continued to live at 140 Marlborough during the 1881-1882 season, but moved thereafter to a new home they had built at 179 Marlborough.

-They continued to live at 140 Marlborough during the 1884-1885 season, after which they moved to a new house they had built at 283 Beacon.
+By the 1885-1886 winter season, Emma Bush, her children, and her brother had moved to a new house they had built at 283 Beacon.

 On January 21, 1886, James L. Little transferred 140 Marlborough to James L. Little, Jr., still as trustee for Mary (Revere) Little.

 By the 1885-1886 winter season, 140 Marlborough was the home of Edmund Hamilton Sears, Jr., where he operated a “school for young ladies.”
 By the 1888-1889 season, he had moved to 233 Marlborough, where he continued to operate the school.